nazime1/Principles-of-Software/docs/testing.md

 For example, in the above diagram, suppose `cond` does not change between nodes 1 and 5.
 Because the state doesn't change between 1 and 5, (3, 6) is *not* a feasible DU path.

 Unfortunately, infeasible paths are very hard and impossible to test for, so programmers need to keep a keen eye out for unchanging states in their code.

+See also the [CFG Canvas tool](https://nazime1.github.io/Principles-of-Software/#/CFGCanvas) for creating your own CFG!